 The accessory piece is a piece is considered to be a reproduction of a piece of Red Wing or something that would complement or go with the commemorative.
 The identity of the accessory, like the commemorative, is not revealed until the Convention because it would give away the identity of the Commemorative itself.

-Accessory pieces can only be purchased by members who “pick up self” or pick up” order a commemorative.
-An accessory pieces can be purchased for Lottery pieces.
-It can be pre-ordered for $12 and a limited quantity will be available to purchase onsite for $15.
+Accessory pieces can only be purchased WITH A PICKUP OR MAILED order commemorative.
+An accessory piece can be purchased for Lottery pieces.
+There is a pre-order and mail price.
+A limited quantity will be available to purchase onsite.
 Only one accessory per commemorative.

 Previous accessory pieces

 2015 – Leather Strap for Canteen stamped RWCS

 2016 – Large medallion for the 40th Convention

 2017 – Koverwate for the 40 Gallon Crock

 2019 – Tabacco Tin Box

 Members can order their accessory piece when the register for convention either online or via the Convention Registration Form.